OleHolmNielsen/GPAW-benchmark-2018/README.md

 eb foss-2018a.eb -r
 ```

-The building of GCC, OpenMPI and FFTW will particularly time consuming,
+The building of GCC, OpenMPI and FFTW will be particularly time consuming,
 and this task may take several hours!

 Now the foss toolchain modules can be loaded: